bocchino/AppleCore/Common/README.md

 **Handwritten assembly files:** If your program includes handwritten assembly files, then see item 3 below.

 3\.
-Included handwritten assembly files
+Including handwritten assembly files
 ----------------------------------------

 If you need a routine that runs very fast, then you can write most of